narasimhareddyputta94/narasimhareddyputta94/README.md

 ##### Technologies: Java, Spring Boot, React.js, SQL, Kubernetes, AWS

 ### Inventory and Order Management System for Retail:
-Build a system to manage inventory, process orders, and handle customer relationships for a retail business.
+Build a system to manage inventory, process orders, and handle customer relationships for a retail business
 ##### Technologies: Java, Spring Boot, Angular for the frontend, Spring Data, and Oracle or MySQL

 ### Online Banking System:
 Create a web-based banking application where users can manage their accounts, make transfers, and pay bills online
 ##### Technologies: Java, Spring Boot, Spring Data JPA, Spring Security, PostgreSQL